kofrasa/mingo/README.md

 ## Benefits

+- Declarative data driven API.
+- Usable on both frontend and backend.
-- Better alternative to writing custom code for transforming collection of objects
+- Provides an alternative to writing custom code for transforming objects.
-- Quick validation of MongoDB queries without the need for a database
+- Validate MongoDB queries without running a server.
-- MongoDB query language is among the best in the market and is well documented
+- Well documented.
+MongoDB query language is among the best available and has great documentation.

 ## Contributing